superloopnetwork/superloopAT/README.md

 3. Juniper Networks
 4. Brocade Communications Systems

-Simply create a text file and name it 'device_list.txt' with the device information populated like so:
+Simply create a text file and name it 'master_device_list' with the device information populated like so:

 [ip_address],[hostname],[username],[password],[vendor],[type]